OpenPOWERFoundation/CAPI-SNAP-Doc/README.md

 # OpenPOWER Foundation Documentation Development Guide
-This repository holds the source for the *Documentation Development Guide* (formerly *Master Template Document*) for
+This repository holds the source for the *TBD* for OpenPOWER Foundation.
-OpenPOWER Foundation.
-The PDF and HTML generated from the ``doc_dev_guide`` directory build a document that both describes how to build a new document and contains examples and directions on how to do it.

 To build this project, one must ensure that the Docs-Master project has also been cloned at the same directory level as the Docs-Template project.